 Reversing Aging: Financing Anti-Aging Technologies

-Join in with a discussion on the state of anti-aging technologies/science and how we can all fund the scientific breakthroughs that will make anti-aging technologies a reality.
+Join in with a discussion on the state of anti-aging technologies and science and how we can all fund the scientific breakthroughs that will make anti-aging technologies a reality.

-Open Beer & Wine Bar will be available.
-Come meet the rejuvenation science circuit in NYC as well as a mix of philanthropists, venture capitalist, angel investors, scientists, entrepreneurs and technologists.
+An open beer & wine bar will be available.
+Come meet the rejuvenation science circuit in NYC as well as a mix of philanthropists, venture capitalists, angel investors, scientists, entrepreneurs, and technologists.

 DATE AND TIME

 District CoWork Nomad

 Aubrey de Grey (SENS Research Foundation) is the biomedical gerontologist who researched the idea for, founded, and serves as CSO for SENS Research Foundation.
 He received his BA in Computer Science and Ph.D. in Biology from the University of Cambridge in 1985 and 2000, respectively.
 Dr. de Grey is Editor-in-Chief of Rejuvenation Research, is a Fellow of both the Gerontological Society of America and the American Aging Association, and sits on the editorial and scientific advisory boards of numerous journals and organizations.
 He is the author of The Mitochondrial Free Radical Theory of Aging (1999) and co-author of Ending Aging (2007).
 He is known for his view that medical technology may enable human beings alive today to live indefinitely.